Hunter Biden indicted on three federal gun charges

 - Published

-President Biden's son Hunter has been criminally charged with three counts of lying when buying a firearm, after efforts to reach a plea deal failed.
+President Joe Biden's son, Hunter, has been criminally charged with three counts of lying when buying a firearm, after a proposed plea deal collapsed.

 The indictment marks the first time the child of a sitting president has been criminally prosecuted.